mecotrade/kidtracker/README.md

 from public networks, that is, it should have a public ip address, and, probably, an associated domain name.
 By default, the application listens devices on port `8001`, suppose the very same port is mapped to public network.
-Then the following text message sent to device make it start connecting to the application:
+Then the following text message sent to device makes it start connecting to the application:
 ```
 pw,123456,ip,<public IP address or domain>,8001#
 ```